 This can be difficult when you are unfamiliar with the process.
 Try using this technique on a variety of different photos with text, graphics and other photos.

-Experiment with various blend modes, layer opacities and colours.
+Experiment with various blend modes, layer opacities, and colors.
 This will help you get a feel for the different alterations you can make to the process.

 Practice each step and become familiar with the changes being made.
 When you have more of a feel for the amount of blur to add, what blend modes and opacity levels work best your creativity will flow more freely.